RPA. Artificial Intelligence. Natural Language Processing. Machine Learning.

 - Which processes take up the most of your time?

 - What would an ideal workflow look like?

 - What would you need to better position yourself or your team to achieving that success?

 Now that you’ve had some time to think through those questions, take it one step further.
-Choose a task, activity or process that you’d like to automate.
-Then, follow these steps:
+Choose a task, process or activity that you’d like to automate.
+Then follow these steps:

 2. Identify your process requirements.

 3. Identify which area(s) of your existing process you need or want to automate.

 Believe it or not, automating your processes is within reach.
 It doesn’t require expensive development work or a ton of coding.
 There are a number of basic project management software, tools, and applications that all have built-in automation capabilities.
 And if they don’t, you can use a third-party tool, such as Zapier to help connect the dots between applications.